NUAA-Open-Source/safeu-cli/README.md

 > If you are in China mainland, the install method in [China mainland optimized](#china-mainland-optimized) is a better choice.

+> NOTICE: The following methods would download a pre-compiled safeu-cli binary file which is ONLY for 64-bit Linux.
+If you are using a different architecture or OS, just check the [Compile](#compile) section below to build your own binary package.

 `safeu-cli` is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either `curl` or `wget`.

 via curl: